CLWIL128/FetchExercise/README.md

 ## Second: Write a query that directly answers a predetermined question from a business stakeholder

+The query assumes that I've translated everything into the format detailed in my relational diagram.

+- When considering average spend from receipts with 'rewardsReceiptStatus’ of ‘Accepted’ or ‘Rejected’, which is greater?
+- The Query: WITH Hold AS (SELECT rewardsReceiptStatus, AVG(totalSpent) as avg_totalSpent FROM reciepts WHERE status = 'ACCEPTED' OR status = 'REJECTED' GROUP BY status ORDER BY avg_cost DESC) SELECT * from Hold LIMIT 1

 ## Third: Evaluate Data Quality Issues in the Data Provided

+I've provided a Jupyter notebook file with some notes on the datasets.
+I've also added an html file for viewing just in case it's not possible to use the Jupyter Notebook file.
+It assumes you have the dataset in the same directory as the notebook respectively.

 ## Fourth: Communicate with Stakeholders